christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 This is proven by the Celticization of the Jewish religion, which would have came from Galatia in classical Anatolia (see chapter: 5.2.2.
 Amyntas Nikator aka Amyntas, King of Galatia).
 For example, 'Gaulinitis' = Golan Heights.
 The Celtic languages are surprisingly Semitic with a verb-subject-object word order and a shocking amount of vocabulary overlap, and the name of Irish deities, Balor and his holiday Beltaine are cognate to Bal and Elatha the Irish Uranus is cognate to Hebrew El.
 King David (DWD) = King Druid.
 1 Samuel 16:12 claims that King David had red hair.
 The ancient Celtic prefixes 'Rab' or 'Rhab' mean 'wise one' or 'seer', and a Druid equates to a Rabbi.
 There was even a Celtic tribe called the "Iudii" -> Ioudaioi -> Jew.

 As for the term 'Hebrew", it comes from the Celts in Galatia as well who called themselves Iberi.
 The name of Abaris the Hyperborean, a Druid priest who was Pythagoras's teacher, who was the son of Seuthes (Seth), shows this.
 The term Abaris was inspired by the Semitic Iber.
 Iber was sometimes rendered as Aber or Heber and is pronounced as Hebrew in the Hebrew language.
 Hyperborea, which just like Atlantis, was another name for Ireland.
 The word Atlantis means ‘The Island of Atlas’.
 The titan Atlas was a key figure in Greek mythology and is depicted as being the  bearer of the heavens.
 According to early Greek mythology, Atlas lived on the island of Hyperborea.
 Over time Hyperborea became Hybernia or Hibernia, the Roman name for Ireland.
 Iber is an ethnonym that shows up in areas where the Celtic people settled (Ebro river, Iberia, Hibernia, etc.).
 Dionysius of Alexandria in Egypt (ca. 190-264 CE) also referred to the inhabitants of Britain as Iberi.
+Galilee: Galil = Hebrew for "circle, district."
+But also Galilee = Galatia (land of the Gauls).
+The Gauls (Celts) settled in Anatolia and became the "Galileans.".
+Galatia: Galatai = the Gauls.

 'Ashkenazi', or 'Ashkuza', was the name given to the Scythians by the ancient Akkadians.
 The Assyrians called the Scythians "Asguzaya" and the ancient Persians called the Scythians 'Saka'.
 In Biblical Hebrew, the Ashkuz (Ashkenaz) are considered to be a direct offshoot from the Gimirri, known as the Cimmerians to the ancient Greeks.
 Cimmerians were a Middle Eastern offshoot of the Celtic Cimbri tribe.